Ebere-Azubuike/Automated-Sales-Agent-Performance-Tracker/README.md

 5. **Operational Monitoring:** Maintain an audit trail of every data merge and trigger automated alerts so pipeline failures are caught immediately, not discovered days later.

-# System Architecture — How It Works
+# System Architecture - How I Orchestrated It

 This isn't a static dataset; it's an end-to-end pipeline with five layers.